jonowens/FinTechCaseStudy-JPMC/README.md

     - J.P.
 Morgan's JPM Coin built on blockchain technology.

 * When was the company incorporated?
-    - JPM Coin was announced February 14, 2019[1]
+    - J.P.
+Morgan founded in 1872 with its JPM Coin announced February 14, 2019[1]

 * Who are the founders of the company or project?
     - Jamie Dimon, Chairman and Chief Executive Office